jeetsukumaran/vim-pythonsense/README.md

 ```

 to selectively suppress just the text object, motion, or information key mapping sets by respectively.

-You can als suppress all key mappings by specifying the following in your "~/.vimrc":
+You can also suppress *all* default key mappings by specifying the following in your "~/.vimrc":

 ```
 let g:is_pythonsense_suppress_keymaps = 1
 ```

-Note that if you just want to customize one or more of the existing mappings (without actually suppressing any functionality), you do not need to suppress any key mappings: simply provide your own key mapping to each of the "``<Plug>``" mappings you want to override, and any that are not so explicitly specified will be assigned to the default key maps.
+Note that if you just want to customize a few of the existing mappings (while keeping all the others), you do not need to suppress any key mappings: simply provide your own key mapping to each of the "``<Plug>``" mappings you want to override, and these will be respected, while any "``<Plug>`` maps that are not so explicitly bound will be assigned to the default key maps.

 ## Installation